Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: INTRODUCTION

-To validate the grasping framework, we perform grasping experiments on various deformable fruits for data collection.
-We train the models using both camera and GelSight inputs and test its performance via grasping outcome classifications on unseen fruits and online grasping success rate for both seen and unseen fruits.
-In addition, we benchmark the Transformer models against a CNN+LSTM model on a public dataset for slip detection \cite{li2018slip}.
-Both Transformer methods (TimeSformer and ViViT) outperformed the CNN+LSTM model by $3.1\%$ and $2.0\%$ in detecting slip, and are much computational efficient, making them more suitable for online tasks.
+To begin with, we benchmark the Transformer models against a CNN+LSTM model on a public dataset for slip detection \cite{li2018slip}.
+Both Transformer methods (TimeSformer and ViViT) outperformed the CNN+LSTM model by $3.1\%$ and $2.0\%$ in detecting slip, and are much computationally efficient, making them more suitable for online tasks.
+Then, in order to validate the grasping framework, we perform grasping experiments on various deformable fruits for data collection.
+We train the models using both camera and GelSight inputs and test their performance via grasping outcome classifications on unseen fruits and online grasping success rate for both seen and unseen fruits. {We additionally conduct sensitivity analysis for visual and tactile images to evaluate the framework's robustness to images with varying qualities.
+Furthermore, we employ our pre-trained model, the one trained on a dataset of multiple fruits, for training with an unseen banana dataset.
+Notably, employing the pre-trained model accelerates the training process by four times and leads to a $10$\% improvement in training accuracy in the new banana dataset.}